anandsinghkunwar/pransa-tictactoe/README.md

 Once you have managed to understand the rules and decide to play versus the _computer_ just clone the repository and execute the game.py file.

+##About the AI

+It implements a _Monte Carlo_ algorithm which runs multiple games and based on outcomes/data decides the move to make.

 ##Performance of the AI

 Submission of the AI on hackerrank saw us reach 6th on the Leaderboard.